alek6kun/thymio-project/vision/README.md

 ```

 List of useful variables:
-- robot : contains x, y and angle of robot
+- robot : contains x, y and angle of robot.
+Angle is given in the normal
+  trigonometric standard (+pi to -pi, 0 at x axis pointing right)
 - scale : contains the scale of the image: pixels/real length (cm)
 - vertices : contains the coordinates of the visibility graph vertices
 - goal : contains x and y of goal